Using the Artificial Gravity MFD

 DIR

 Direction of target path.
-DIR points at body, PRO points at body's relative velocity to ship.
+Direct points at body, PRO points at body's relative velocity to ship.

 INV